The Advocate (magazine): History

-Soon after Goodstein's death in 1985, the magazine was transformed from a tabloid-size newspaper format in two sections (with the second section carrying sexually explicit advertisements) to a standard magazine format, beginning with the October 1, 1985 issue.
+Soon after Goodstein's death in 1985, the magazine was transformed from a tabloid-sized newspaper format in two sections (with the second section carrying sexually explicit advertisements) to a standard magazine format, beginning with the October 1, 1985 issue.
+The sexually explicit material was moved into a separate publication.
 Breakthroughs in straight celebrity covers came under the flamboyant command of editor in chief, Richard Rouilard in the 1980s and early 1990s.
 After his death from AIDS, this editorial trend continued successfully with editor in chief Jeff Yarbrough.
-It was during this time that the magazine stopped carrying sexually explicit advertisements, and in 1992 it launched a sister publication, Advocate Classifieds.
+It was during this time that the magazine stopped carrying sexually explicit advertisements, and in 1992 it launched a sister publication, Advocate Classifieds for its sexually explicit materials.
+The publisher stated, "We wanted the magazine to be something gay men could leave on the coffee table when their mothers came over," changing the editorial focus to be a news magazine for the gay community with cultural and feature stories about art and entertainment.
+Between 1990 1992, its ad revenue doubled from USD 1.9 million to USD 3.8 million.
+In 1996, the magazine had a circulation of 74,000.
 Under the leadership of its first female editor in chief, Judy Wieder, (1996–2002; editorial director, 2002–2006), The Advocate brought in a variety of voices, won numerous mainstream publishing awards, and set records for newsstand sales, circulation, and advertising.
 Wieder and her staff's coming-out interviews with such diverse gay luminaries as Ellen DeGeneres, George Michael, Liz Smith, Gore Vidal, Chaz Bono, Jim McGreevey, Melissa Etheridge and Rob Halford garnered the magazine much television exposure and helped to lift the status of The Advocate interviews as well as the visibility of the publication.

 The Advocate changed hands through a series of mergers and acquisitions, first unsuccessfully with PlanetOut in 2006, and later with Here Media.
 In a cost-cutting move in 2008, Here Media, conceding that The Advocate print edition could no longer compete with local weekly LGBT newspapers and the Internet for hard news, switched the magazine from a bi-weekly to a monthly publication cycle.
 Starting in 2010, Here Media consolidated the distribution for The Advocate and Out magazines.
 The Advocate print version continues to be published and is available enclosed with Out as a combination package via subscription.
 In 2010 there were press reports of freelance writers not being paid for their work.
 As of May 2013, The Advocate is no longer produced in-house at Here Media but by Grand Editorial for Here Media.
 Grand Editorial is a contractor based in Brooklyn, New York City that also produces Out.
 Publication frequency has been reduced to bi-monthly with six issues per year.

 In 2017, Here Media sold its magazine operations to a group led by Oreva Capital, who renamed the parent company Pride Media.